theramiyer/blog/content/posts/2020/2020-06-24-prevent-covid-19.md

 Under clinical conditions.
 Neither of these is going to prevent the disease, and you should not self-medicate.
 The claims about these are either speculative, or the experts are questioning the methods of the studies.
 In either case, we have no evidence to support any of these claims[^1fa7f00b].
 Your doctor knows what is best for you.

-For more information about these, refer to the [Coronavirus Resource Center](https://www.health.harvard.edu/diseases-and-conditions/coronavirus-resource-center) of the Harvard Medical School, and the [Mythbuster](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/advice-for-public/myth-busters) series by the <span class='small-caps'>WHO</span>.
+For more information about these, refer to the [Coronavirus Resource Center](https://www.health.harvard.edu/diseases-and-conditions/coronavirus-resource-center) of the Harvard Medical School, and the [Mythbuster](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/advice-for-public/myth-busters) series by the {{< smallcaps "WHO" >}}.

 ## How to deal with the situation